damirkusar/starter_netCore/README.md

 Localization is also included with the following librarie: [angular-l10n](https://github.com/4vanger/angular-l10n)

+Testing for Backend and Frontend is included as well.

 Here is Steve Sanderson´s [README](https://github.com/damirkusar/AngularMeetsNetCore/blob/master/WebApp/README.md) of the template.

 # Getting Started